Universe: Model of the universe based on general relativity

-General relativity is the geometric theory of gravitation published by Albert Einstein in 1915 and the current description of gravitation in modern physics.
-It is the basis of current cosmological models of the universe.
-General relativity generalizes special relativity and Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or spacetime.
-In particular, the curvature of spacetime is directly related to the energy and momentum of whatever matter and radiation are present.
+General relativity is the geometric theory of gravitation formulated by Albert Einstein in 1915 and remains the standard description of gravity in modern physics.
+It extends special relativity and Newton's law of universal gravitation by describing gravity as a manifestation of the curvature of space and time (spacetime).
+In this framework, the curvature of spacetime is determined by the energy and momentum of matter and radiation.